getlantern/redistrict/README.md

 with the related bulk write methods, such as HMSET and SADD.
 Uses pipelining where appropriate and performs migrations of general keys and large keys in parallel.

+NOTE THIS DOES NOT CURRENTLY SUPPORT MIGRATING LARGE SORTED SETS.

 To find large keys in your database you can run:

 ```